Operation Feed the Nation: The programme

+The Federal Military Government of Nigeria launched the Operation ‘Feed the Nation’ Programme (OFN), as a result of the chronic inability of the agricultural sector of the economy to satisfy the food needs of the country, there was hope for a revival of interest in agriculture.

 During the presentation of the 1976 budget, then head of state, General Obasanjo announced a proposed policy similar to a back to earth movement tagged Operation Feed the Nation, the programme was formally launched in May 1976 and in following months, appeals were directed to high schools, colleges and institutions to become self reliant in food production by growing their own produce and selling the surplus.
 Biology and agriculture teachers in secondary schools took a crash course in farming in order to include it as part of their curriculum and secondary school students were advised to work on farmers during extended vacations.

 Apart from extensive publicity given to farming, government involvement included extension services, subsidized fertilizer distribution and an interest to increase commercial farming by large scale farmers.
 Aircraft were acquired to spray pesticides, poultry chicks were distributed to farmers.
 In addition, the government acquired large tracts of land to establish agricultural estates whereby plots were to be leased to farmers who receive extension support from the government.

 The movement to increase entrepreneurship in the sector also involved a government mandate to the Nigerian Agriculture and Cooperative Bank to increase lending to farmers and agricultural credit scheme was initiated by the government.

 In spite of a mass mobilization campaign to return to farming and focus on agricultural entrepreneurship, five years after, food production was still lagging behind population growth.
 A new administration again launched a new programme, Green Revolution to replace Operation Feed the Nation.